Benefits of TOOLBOX are:

-- The Tools empower the individual child – help them to be present for the task of learning and not distracted by their emotions or social context – they are able to calm themselves, give their attention or advocate for their needs.
+- The Tools empower the individual child — helping them to be present for the task of learning and less distracted by their emotions or social context.
+They are able to calm themselves and give their attention or advocate for their needs.

-- Implemented throughout a school, Toolbox supports the creation of a strong learning community – with values of mutual respect and empathy, children are provided a feeling of purpose.
+- Implemented throughout a school, TOOLBOX supports the creation of a strong learning community — with values of mutual respect and empathy.

-In 2010, we partnered with WestEd – one of the nation’s preeminent educational research and development organizations – on a project funded by the Stuart Foundation (San Francisco).
-The project encompassed curriculum development, implementation of the revised K-3 materials in the Wright School District (Santa Rosa, CA) and a pre-post assessment of the impact of Toolbox on students, school staff and parents/guardians.
-The assessment measured changes in resiliency skills and assets; improved school climate and connectedness for children, teachers and staff; improved links between school and home; and the effectiveness of using Toolbox as part of a parenting program.
-The research report is an affirmation of the significance of Toolbox on the positive development of children.
-Download a copy of our Dovetail Learning – WestEd Research brief.
-To receive a copy of the full research report, please contact us.
+In 2010, Dovetail Learning partnered with WestEd, a leading educational research and development organization, also funded by Stuart Foundation.
+The project encompassed curriculum development, implementation of the revised K-3 materials in the Wright School District in Santa Rosa, California, and a pre-post assessment of the impact of TOOLBOX on students, school staff, and parents/guardians.
+The assessment measured changes in resiliency skills and assets; improved school climate and connectedness for children, teachers, and staff; improved links between school and home; and the effectiveness of using TOOLBOX as part of a parenting program.
+The research report is an affirmation that TOOLBOX supports positive child development.
+Download a copy of the Dovetail Learning – WestEd Research brief or, to receive a copy of the full research report, please contact us.

 Recent Stanford research findings show that:

 - giving teachers an opportunity to use their “Empathy Tool” improved student-teacher relationships and helped reduce discipline outcomes.

 - students whose teachers completed an empathic mindset exercise were half as likely to get suspended over the school year, from 9.6 percent to 4.8 percent.

 - when a teacher took an empathic approach, students felt more respected and, in turn, were more motivated to behave well in class in the future.